trevorbox/reloader-operator/README.md

 oc describe configmap trusted-cabundle -n reloader-operator-test | egrep "Test self-signed CA"
 ```

 You should see the comment listed.
+The trusted-cabundle configmap automatically updates.

 ## Test automated reloading when the configmap changes